 Located east of Nordstrom’s parking lot

-The drive-in will be open Tuesday – Saturday until July 11.
-We will update if more movies are added.
+We will update if movies are added for 2021.
 The movie’s audio will be played through radio transmission that can be used from the parking spots in the drive-in vicinity.
 You may use a portable radio or use a smart phone app that allows you to receive FM.
 Tickets are $10 per car and sell out for nearly every show.
 No refreshments available, so bring your own.

 Parking spots will be first come, first-served (tickets must be pre-purchased).
 Plan to arrive at least 20 minutes prior to the show.
 Movie is rain or shine.
 You are permitted to sit outside in chairs on your driver’s side, as that is your designated physically distanced space.